sarahpagan/558-project3/Some_High_School.md

 - General Data, such as Sex, Age, Education level and Income

 Our task is to perform separate analyses for each level of `Education` in the data set.
-This document contains analysis for the No School or Elementary group.
+This document contains analysis for the Some High School group.

 Prior to fitting models to predict the presence of diabetes, the data must be read in, processed, and exploratory data analysis (EDA) should